-There are mentally strong and confident people who are just tough, both mentally and physically, and will never quit, no matter what.
-Maybe they were born with that never-quit attitude or maybe it was developed through a tough childhood or working manual labor jobs to help feed their family.
+There are mentally strong and confident people who are just tough and will never quit, no matter what.
+Maybe they were born with that never-quit attitude, or maybe it was developed through a tough childhood or working manual labor jobs to help feed their family.

 Life somehow made them tougher than the average person.
 There are many stories of these types of people going through training and never having a problem with the mental toughness challenges.
 They never once thought about quitting, but they physically broke or could not keep up with the physical standards as they failed tests or events.

-Sometimes, these people are able to make it through training by sheer grit and meet the standards, even as they endure aches, pains and injuries that would sideline the average person.
+Sometimes, these people make it through training by sheer grit and meet the standards, even as they endure aches, pains and injuries that would sideline the average person.
 This is pretty rare.

 The more common example is the most mentally tough people who break themselves as they fail to meet standards physically or with tactical skills and wash out of training.
 In tough military special ops programs, there are many people who quit, but most fail to meet the standards or get medically dropped.

-There are also people on the opposite side of the spectrum who are very well prepared for training or special ops selection.
-Maybe their life was spent being a top-notch multi-sport athlete and they had a well-developed, progressive training program that helped them achieve above-average standards for both the PST and specific events of selection training.
+There are also people on the opposite side of the spectrum who are very well-prepared for training or special ops selection.
+Maybe their life was spent being a top-notch, multi-sport athlete, and they had a well-developed, progressive training program that helped them achieve above-average standards for the physical screening test and specific events of selection training.
 In other words, they prepared well physically to get both to and through training.

 Patience allows you to develop resilience (the ability to handle stress better), durability, work capacity and discipline; it even builds mental toughness.
 You build all of these over time, and patience gives you the time to allow them to develop.
 You build all of these through the logical progressions that patience allows.

-You cannot get good at all the elements of tactical fitness without patience.
+You cannot get good at the elements of tactical fitness without patience.
 Strengthening your weaknesses through constant assessment, maintaining your strengths and learning new skills is the basis of becoming a tactical athlete in any military, police or fire fighting professions, and this process takes time.
-See diagram for more info on what you need to develop to high levels and how they all work together to make you a resilient person with a better chance at success.

 Stew Smith is a former Navy SEAL and fitness author certified as a Strength and Conditioning Specialist (CSCS) with the National Strength and Conditioning Association.
 Visit his Fitness eBook store if you’re looking to start a workout program to create a healthy lifestyle.
 Send your fitness questions to firstname.lastname@example.org.